RitsC/PrintArea/ReadMe.txt

 This software is licensed under the MIT agreement.
 Please see license.txt for any additional requests.

+Update 2.3.3

+    - Issue reported that when using Chrome, css not being applied correctly.
+Added delay to allow css to be applied correctly to print document.
+        Thanks jer-gallagher-oe for supplying the fix!

 Update 2.3.2

     - Fixed bug in IE8 browsers and jquery 1.7 (as reported in issues).
 Switch from for-in to for-each.